BladeRunnerJS/brjs-site/_posts/2014-05-20-modelling-webapps.md

     (*) - dependencies omitted (listed previously)
 ```

-The full domain model also includes classes that represent tests, minifiers, deployable artifacts etc. In short it fully understands the semantics of and (dependency) structure of your web-app.
+The full domain model also includes classes that represent tests, minifiers, deployable artifacts etc. In short it fully understands the semantics and (dependency) structure of your web-app.
 It's not just a bunch of files but a rich model that is decoupled from the actual structure and contents on disk.

 ## BladeRunnerJS Plugins